huggingface/transformers/docs/source/en/main_classes/logging.md

 which allows further classification of warnings in specific buckets, e.g., `FutureWarning` for a feature or path that has already been deprecated and `DeprecationWarning` to indicate an upcoming deprecation.

 We use both in the `transformers` library.
-We leverage and adapt `logging`'s `captureWarning` method to allow management of these warning messages by the verbosity setters above.
+We leverage and adapt `logging`'s `captureWarnings` method to allow management of these warning messages by the verbosity setters above.

 What does that mean for developers of the library?
 We should respect the following heuristic: